jannisborn/covid19_ultrasound/README.md

 [![Build Status](https://github.com/jannisborn/covid19_ultrasound/actions/workflows/build.yml/badge.svg)](https://github.com/jannisborn/covid19_ultrasound/actions/workflows/build.yml)

 ## Summary
+This repo contains the code for the paper [`Accelerating Detection of Lung Pathologies with Explainable Ultrasound Image Analysis`](https://www.mdpi.com/2076-3417/11/2/672).

 ### News
-This repo contains the code for the paper `Accelerating Detection of Lung Pathologies with Explainable Ultrasound Image Analysis` which is now [available](https://www.mdpi.com/2076-3417/11/2/672).
-Please [cite](#Citation) that one instead of our preprint.
+- **April '24: We released [COVID-BLUES](https://github.com/NinaWie/COVID-BLUES), a new dataset of 371 videos from 63 patients collected in a prospective clinical study**.
+Please check out the data and consider using it _instead_ of this one since it is of much higher quality.
+The paper for this data will appear soon.

 ### Dataset
-Feel free to use (and cite) our dataset.
+Feel free to use (and [cite](#Citation)) our dataset.
 We currently have >200 LUS videos labelled with a diagnostic outcome.
 Moreover, lung severity scores for 136 videos are made available in the [dataset_metadata.csv](./data/dataset_metadata.csv) under the column **"Lung Severity Score"** from [Gare et al., 2022](https://arxiv.org/abs/2201.07357).
 Further clinical information (symptoms, visible LUS patterns etc) are provided for some videos.
 For details see [data/README.md](data/README.md).

 If you are looking for more data, please consider using the 40,000 [carefully simulated LUS images](https://gitlab.com/pulselab/covid19) from the paper by [Zhao et al. (2024, *Communications Medicine*)](https://www.nature.com/articles/s43856-024-00463-5) that were partially derived from the data in this repo.